trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 ### Exchange Component MappingCopy Location

 A market data request is able to return data from multiple exchanges.
-After a market data request is made for an instrument covered by market  data subscriptions, a message will be sent to function  IBApi::EWrapper::tickReqParams with information about ‘minTick’, BBO  exchange mapping, and available snapshot permissions.
+After a market data request is made for an instrument covered by market  data subscriptions, a message will be sent to function  IBApi::EWrapper::tickReqParams with information about Ã¢â‚¬ËœminTickÃ¢â‚¬â„¢, BBO  exchange mapping, and available snapshot permissions.

-The exchange mapping identifier bboExchange will be a symbol such as “a6” which can  be used to decode the single letter exchange abbreviations returned to  the bidExch, askExch, and lastExch fields by invoking the function  IBApi::EClient::reqSmartComponents.
+The exchange mapping identifier bboExchange will be a symbol such as Ã¢â‚¬Å“a6Ã¢â‚¬Â which can  be used to decode the single letter exchange abbreviations returned to  the bidExch, askExch, and lastExch fields by invoking the function  IBApi::EClient::reqSmartComponents.
 More information about Component  Exchanges.

 The minTick returned to tickReqParams indicates the  minimum increment in market data values returned to the API.
 It can  differ from the minTick value in the ContractDetails class.
 For  instance, combos will often have a minimum increment of 0.01 for market  data and a minTick of 0.05 for order placement.